kvvloten/samba_integrations/samba_smb_wsp_spotlight/README.md

 The build process described below will build Debian packages for Bullseye with Samba 4.17.10

-The latest code from Noel Power is base on 4.17.9, however 4.17.9 is not compatible with Microsoft's July 2023 update, and 4.18.5 has more differences in the source which does add to stability when applying the WSP patches.
-Therefor the best option is 4.17.10 to get reasonably stable packages.

 DO NOTE that: the Linux utility `wspsearch` is broken in the current patch, it coredumps and cannot be used.